 Equation (13) characterizes the intertemporal allocation of home consumption.
 Consumption is lower when the terms of trade or the tariff on imports are higher.
-Variable γ is endogenous and must be chosen so as to satisfy the country's intertemporal budget constraint,
+Variable γ is endogenous and must be chosen so as to satisfy the country's intertemporal budget constraint (see Appendix A3).